Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Theoretical Results

-This decomposition gives us a clear insight into the expected Fisher divergence.
-Specifically, we can understand that the expected Fisher divergence is the weighted MISE of the estimator of $\frac{\partial}{\partial x}\log f(x)$ and balances the squared bias and the variance of it.
+This decomposition provides us clear insights into the expected Fisher divergence.
+Specifically, we understand that the expected Fisher divergence is the weighted MISE of the estimator of $\frac{\partial}{\partial x}\log f(x)$ and balances its squared bias and the variance.